3. Building your GenAI tech stack

 Where to begin

-Let’s suppose you want to build an AI stack.
-Here’s what that would take.
+Let’s suppose you want to build an AI stack - Here’s what that would take.

 Build-a-bot

-Building a foundation model is a massive and expensive undertaking.
-OpenAI spent around $100 million training their GPT-4 model, rumored to be one trillion parameters.
-There are cheaper ways to train models that aren’t that massive; MosaicML trains custom LLMs for clients, and their cheapest is $2,000 for a 1.3B-parameter GPT-3 clone.
+But you don’t have to run out and buy up GPUs to train your own model.
+Some companies offer model training as a service.
 The trade-off here is the quality and reliability of the big models for the control and security of a custom one.
 Additionally, the bigger your model is, the more it costs to host.

-You could take the borrow route and fine-tune an open-source model.
+You could take the “borrow” route and fine-tune an open-source model.
 This would still require paying for GPU time, but it would allow you to get the benefits of the big LLMs while customizing it on your data.
 You can use techniques like LoRA to efficiently customize model weights without having to change everything within the entire LLM.

 It’s unlikely that you’d want to build your own database or machine learning framework like PyTorch.
 Many of the standard tools in these areas are open-source and recreating the wheel here is usually more trouble than it’s worth.

-Here are a few areas where you may find yourself building your own specialized tooling:
+Here are a few areas where you may find yourself building your own specialized tooling.

 Orchestration and agent frameworks

 Much of what software does is automate the repetitive stuff, so anything that connects LLM output to other processes falls in this category—think LlamaIndex, AutoGPT, or AutoChain.
+These provide easy connections between processes that AI agents need to function.
+Some developers, especially those deeper into their GenAI journey, may find it easier to skip the frameworks and either call database and LLM libraries directly or build their own agentic frameworks.

 Retrieval-augmented generation